 A Japanese solar quartz movement delivers precise timekeeping powered by the sun.
 When fully charged, it can deliver up to 10 months of power.
 A one-way rotating bezel allows you to time your immersions, while LumiBrite hands and markers allow for optimum visibility in all light conditions.
 The date display also has a magnifier in the style of a Rolex cyclops for improved legibility.

 But it’s not all functionality with the Prospex Padi Solar.
 It also nails the no-nonsense aesthetic.
-The stainless steel case and band are sleek and tough-looking while the 43.5-millimetre size is chunky and bold.
+The stainless steel case and band are sleek and tough-looking while the 43.5-millimeter size is chunky and bold.

 Whether you’re diving coral reefs or exploring deep-sea wrecks, this is the perfect timepiece to take with you.
 It’s also pretty affordable.
 Hence why we consider this Seiko Prospex Padi Solar the best overall diving watch on our list.

-Best for: an incredibly capable watch with an accessible price-tag.
+Best for: an incredibly capable watch with an accessible price tag.